atanasgalchov/AgileDotNetHtml/coding-guidelines.md

-#### "Even in the grand architectural literature we find saws that hark back to these sup-posed details.
-Think of mies van der Rohe’s doorknobs.
-That’s seiri.
-That’s being attentive to every variable name.
-You should name a variable using the same care with which you name a first-born child."
+#### "You should name a variable using the same care with which you name a first-born child."
 Robert C. Martin

 ---